openbmc/docs/designs/phosphor-audit.md

 be dropped at this moment and will no longer be processed.
 After the filter check, the audit event call sends the data through D-Bus to the audit service which makes a decision regarding next steps.
 Also, it caches list of possible commands (blacklist or whitelist) and status of its service (disabled or enabled).
 If the service in undefined state, the call checks if service alive or not.

 > `audit_event(type, rc, request, user, host, data)`
+>
- > *  type - type of event source : IPMI, REST, PAM, etc.
+> - type - type of event source : IPMI, REST, PAM, etc.
- > *  rc   - return code of the handler event (status, rc, etc.)
+> - rc - return code of the handler event (status, rc, etc.)
- > *  request - a generalized identifier of the event, e.g. ipmi command
+> - request - a generalized identifier of the event, e.g. ipmi command
 >   (cmd/netfn/lun), web path, or anything else that can describe the event.
- > *  user - the user account on behalf of which the event was processed.
+> - user - the user account on behalf of which the event was processed. depends
- >           depends on context, NA/None in case of user inaccessibility.
+>   on context, NA/None in case of user inaccessibility.
- > *  source - identifier of the host that the event has originated from.
+> - source - identifier of the host that the event has originated from.
 This can
 >   be literally "host" for events originating from the local host (via locally
 >   connected IPMI), or an IP address or a hostname of a remote host.
- > *  data - any supplementary data that can help better identify the event
+> - data - any supplementary data that can help better identify the event (e.g.,
- >      (e.g., some first bytes of the IPMI command data).
+>   some first bytes of the IPMI command data).

 Service itself can control flow of events with configuration on its side.